Banff vs Canmore • Which Town is Better For Your Vacation?

 Banff has a clear advantage over Canmore in terms of drive times and access to the main tourist attractions.
 Banff is straightforward to walk around and has incredible sights just outside the town center.

-You have attractions such as Bow Falls, Surprise Corner, Vermilion Lakes, the Banff Gondola, Sulphur Mountain, Tunnel Mountain, Banff Hot Springs, Cave and Basin Historical Site, and much more.
+You have attractions such as Bow Falls, Surprise Corner, Vermilion Lakes, the Banff Gondola, Sulphur Mountain, Tunnel Mountain, Banff Hot Springs, Cave and Basin Historical Site, the Whyte Museum, and much more.
 All of this is walkable from the town center or easy to access via the Roam Transit.
 In addition to the tourist attractions, the restaurants and bars are all within walking distance around town.

-If you have plans to ski in the area, Banff is in a much better location.
+If you have plans to ski in the area, Banff is in a better location.
 Mt Norquay is just outside of town.
 Banff Sunshine Village is a twenty-minute drive from Banff, and Lake Louise is around forty minutes.

 Canmore